 - Risk of industrial action.
 The French crews and port workers are notorious for wildcat strikes.

 The long way is also the cheapest.
 Coach operators, using either ferries or Le Shuttle, run regular services between Paris, Lille, Calais and other towns in Northern France, and London, Canterbury and several other towns in the Southeast.
 Decent onboard toilets, air conditioning, and wi-fi are usually included.
 A nonstop journey between London and Paris takes around nine hours via Eurolines, a branch of National Express Coaches.
-Fares in 2016 were as low as £15 from London to Paris or £10 from Paris to London.
-This is one journey where the usually supercheap Megabus services offer no advantage and, in 2016, were actually more expensive that Eurolines.
+Fares in 2018 were as low as £15 one way.

 - City center to city center.